 Since this tool is very widespread and is used correspondingly frequently, the detection rates are correspondingly high.

-One question remains, however: What is going on with the other 13 manufacturers?
+One question remains, however: What’s going on with the other 13 manufacturers?

 # Stage 2: File encoded

-Here the above file was additionally changed with an encoder.
+Here, the above file was additionally modified with an encoder.

 Detection rate 47/63